Dymki

 Dymki is a village in the administrative district of Gmina Lututów, within Wieruszów County, Łódź Voivodeship, in south-central Poland.
-It lies approximately 5 km east of Lututów, 26 km east of Wieruszów, and 82 km south-west of the regional capital Łódź.

 History

 In 1827, Dymki had a population of 105.

 During the German occupation of Poland (World War II), in December 1941 and January 1942, the German gendarmerie carried out expulsions of Poles, who were placed in a transit camp in nearby Wieluń, and then deported either to the General Government in the more eastern part of German-occupied Poland or to forced labour in Germany, while their houses were handed over to German colonists as part of the Lebensraum policy.